Recommendations of the Migration Advisory Committee in January 2020

-Minimum salary increase for Tier 2 General Migrants
+The current minimum salary threshold for the Tier 2 General category

-The threshold of £20,800 will continue to apply for applicants for extension of stay who were initially granted leave to enter or remain with a CoS (certificate of sponsorship) assigned before 24 November 2016 (when the previous set of changes was introduced).
+The threshold of £20,800 will continue to apply for applicants for extension of stay who were initially granted leave to enter or remain with a CoS (certificate of sponsorship) assigned before 24 November 2016.
 They would have to be paid in accordance with the appropriate rate for their job as stated in the codes of practice in Appendix J of the Immigration Rules.

-Nurses, medical radiographers, paramedics and secondary school teachers in specified subjects continue to be exempt from the new salary thresholds due to restraint in the budget of the public sector.
-Minimum threshold for these professions remains £20,800 up until July 2019.
+Nurses, medical radiographers, paramedics and secondary school teachers in specified subjects continue to be exempt from the salary thresholds due to restraint in the budget of the public sector.
+The minimum threshold for these professions remains £20,800.
 Extra weight is to be awarded to these professions in the assessment of points in the applications for restricted certificates of sponsorship so as to enhance their chances of approval.

 Immigration Skills Charge for Tier 2 sponsors